enclave-networks/docs/docs/getting-started/installation.md

               enclave-logs:
             ```

-        2. Replace `XXXXX-XXXXX-XXXXX-XXXXX-XXXXX` with your `Default Enrolment Key`
+        2. Replace `XXXXX-XXXXX-XXXXX-XXXXX-XXXXX` with your `Quick Start Key`

         3. Bring the container up using `docker-compose up -d`